danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 ![](ch2_4.png)
 :   *Figure 2.3: Simple exercise*

-Remember the structure of a web page/application should include the HTML, a working JavaScript file (for example, sketch.js), as well as the associated associated p5.js libraries.
+Remember the structure of a web page/application should include the HTML, a working JavaScript file (for example, sketch.js), as well as the associated p5.js libraries.

 - Type/copy the above source code in the working JavaScript file, then save the code.
 Run the program on Atom (with the live-atom-server) and, on screen, the background should flash.
 - There are few new examples of syntax, or a slightly different use of syntax, here:
     - `frameRate()`: This sets the number of frames per second that the computer will use when running the program.
-The default is 60 and this sets it to 15, so you can see the background color for each frame quite clearly (you can also compare the flash rate to the sample code in the previous chapter).
+The default is 60 and this sets it to 15, so you can see the background color for each frame quite clearly (you can also compare the flash/frame rate to the sample code in the previous chapter).
     - `random(230,240)`: In the earlier sample code, the function `random()` only took a single parameter.
 This sample code gives you a different use of the function with two parameters.
 If you look at the reference guide (<https://p5js.org/reference/#/p5/random>),[^random] it explains that the random function returns a floating-point number, and this means that the number is not an integer, but a number with decimals.
 In this case, the program will return a floating-point number between 230.0 and up to, but not including, 240.0.
 An example of such a returned value would be 231.34387.
 - Next you need to remember how to use the web console (Under Tools > Web Developer > Web Console on Firefox).
     - Type `print(width);` and then press enter.
     - Type `console.log(width, height);` and then press enter.

-When you type the syntax `print(width);` the web console area (see Figure 2.2) displays the actual width in pixels.
+When you type the syntax `print(width);` the web console area (see Figure 2.3) displays the actual width in pixels.
 Additionally, if you use `console.log(width, height);`, which is the equivalent of the print function in JavaScript (not a p5.js function), the screen displays two numbers according to your screen size (you may adjust the screen and try again to get a different number).
 With just two lines in the web console area, you have asked the program to give you the values for the width and height of the canvas.
 The program understands the two names "width" and "height" as they are pre-set names in p5.js which you can use specifically for asking the dimensions of the canvas.
 </div>

 ## Variables

-In programming, both width and height are called "variables" — another important concept. %Variables% are used to store data and information in a computer program.
+In programming, both width and height are called "variables" — another important concept.
+Variables are used to store data and information in a computer program.
 You can think of variables as a kitchen container, in which you can put different types of things (like food, kitchen utensils, etc.) in a given container, replace them with other things, and store them for later retrieval.
 There are two main types of variables: "local variables" that are defined within a structure or a function, can only be used within that block of code; and "global variables" that can be used anywhere in the code.
 Global variables need to be defined before the setup of the program, usually in the first few lines of code.

 In the previous exercise, the value in the sample code (line 2) behind `windowWidth` is the width of the window set as the canvas width.
 To continue the analogy, a container with the name "width" (as we have just typed in the web console) is labeled and stores the value.
 The program is able to retrieve the measurement of the canvas by using the variable `width` and this value can be changed according to your window width, and can be retrieved and displayed using the web console.
 (You can also use the variables `width` and `height` in other parts of your sketch, and for other purposes.)